Surf Life Saving Northern Region: Paid Lifeguard Service

 The Northern Region Paid Lifeguard Service runs from the first week of December to the first week of March and is managed by the Paid Lifeguard Supervisor.

 Over the peak season four Seasonal Paid Lifeguard Supervisors assist in the management and training of PLS lifeguards, with each covering a different section of the region: Northland, East Coast Auckland, West Coast Auckland and Waikato.

 While volunteer lifeguards patrol most weekends during the summer, the Paid Lifeguard Service patrol weekdays and some public holidays such as Christmas and New Years.
 Paid lifeguards also work on weekends at locations not patrolled by volunteers such as on Auckland's East Coast.

 The Paid Lifeguard Service employs around 100 lifeguards in seasonal roles stationed at 22 locations around the region.
-Prerequisites include a high level of fitness, good lifesaving knowledge and current qualifications in First Aid, IRB crewing and a NZ recognised drivers license - restricted or higher.
+Prerequisites include a high level of fitness, good lifesaving knowledge and current qualifications in First Aid, IRB crewing and an NZ recognised drivers license - restricted or higher.